tinkerbell/tinkerbell.org/content/docs/setup/terraform/_index.md

 EOF
 ```

-Create the template and push it to the database with the `tink template create` command.
+Create the template and push it to the `tink-server` with the `tink template create` command.

 ```
 $ docker exec -i deploy_tink-cli_1 tink template create --name hello-world < ./hello-world.yml